anastuart/thesis/source/09_introduction.md

 Although both conditions are characterised by complaints of inadequate sleep, NRS is distinct from ID due to having a normal sleep duration and architecture as measured by PSG [@roth2010].
-Patients do not meet the DSM-5 criteria for ID, primarily reporting a feeling of being unrefreshed upon awakening, and either a self-assessed sleep quality of "fairly bad" to "very bad" or difficulty sleeping greater than once a week [@cite].

-**sentence about sleep-state misperception?**
+Patients have a primary complaint of sleep being subjectively unrefreshing or unrestorative without the presence of another sleep disorder [@stone2008].

+Daytime impairments associated with NRS include significant daytime fatigue, reduced cognitive performance, and reduced psychological well-being, leading to reduced quality of life and impaired daily function [@cite].
+Despite the debilitating effects of this condition, the condition was removed in the DSM-5, meaning the condition is not clinically managed.
+As there are significant differences between NRS and ID regarding sleep architecture, functional impairment, and longitudinal course [kao2021; zhang2013], it is important to clearly distinguish between the two groups.

+**variation in definition of NRS leads to impairment of research and clinical management [@stone2008]**.
+Prevalence in range of 1.4-35% across studies and populations [@zhang2012] (this paper has good references) although variation in definitions and a lack of a validated measure poses an issue for classification.

+Although this population has normal sleep duration, unrefreshing sleep may be a consequence of disruptions in physiological processes occurring during slow-wave sleep, which are critical for neural function [kao2021; @tononi2006].

-The inability of current PSG techniques to reliably identify markers of NRS suggests they may be insufficient for accurately recording the sleep processes that are specific to individuals with NRS.
-NRS patients exhibit lower non-rapid eye movement (NREM) delta power compared to healthy controls, despite having similar objective sleep durations [@kao2021].
+As current PSG techniques cannot reliably identify NRS through PSG data, they may be insufficient for accurately recording the deficiencies occurring specific to individuals with NRS.
+NRS patients exhibit lower non-rapid eye movement (NREM) delta power compared to healthy controls, despite having similar objective sleep durations [@kao2021]. **second sentence contradicts first**

-Daytime impairments associated with NRS include significant daytime fatigue, reduced cognitive performance, and reduced psychological wellbeing, leading to reduced quality of life and impaired daily function [@cite].
-Unrefreshing sleep may arise from disruptions in physiological processes occurring during slow-wave sleep, which are critical for neural function [@tononi2006].

 The lack of a clear diagnostic criteria and omission in the DSM-5 means that reporting prevalence rates is difficult, and patients are unable to be reliably phenotyped or classified **improve clarity of this sentence**.

-**prevalence??**

-**our inclusion criteria: do not meet the dsm-5 criteria** **self-rated sleep quality as fairly bad-very bad OR ** **more than once a week for PSIQ 5b-5j**
-    (waking up during night, bathroom, cannot breathe, cough, cold/hot, dreams, pain, other)

-- unknown how to record this sleep state mismeasurement observed in NRS. lack of clear diagnostic markers and understanding of the physiological mechanisms.
-**variation in definition of NRS leads to impairment of research and clinical management [@stone2008]**.

-misperception of sleep onset latency is influenced by hyperarousal

 # Mechanisms of sleep